 “Ah, Jenny fancies our captain.”
-Robert snickers.
+Robert snickers and winks.
 “She misses him.”

-“Back at camp,” Robert says.“Join him there later, I bet he’d welcome the distraction from guard duty.”
-He guffaws, elbowing one of the other soldiers who spills his drink on his uniform.
+“He’s back at camp,” Robert says.
+“Join him there later, I bet he’d welcome the distraction from guard duty.”
+He guffaws, elbowing one of the men, spilling ale on his uniform.

 “Jenny,” Meg yells from the doorway of the kitchen.
 She points.
 A soldier leans on the inside of the front door and vomits on the floor.
 I sigh.
 Couldn’t he have made it outside?
 “Clean it up!” she demands.